20 of the best classic books to read in your lifetime [my must-read list]

 16. Meditations by Marcus Aurelius

 Why should you read Meditations?
-Because it’s essentially the first self-help book ever written and just as wise and timeless today.
+It’s essentially the first self-help book ever written and just as wise and timeless today.

 Meditations is one of the best books I read during the most anxious period of my life.
 Get your own copy of this bible of Stoic wisdom and turn to it when you’re feeling lethargic, lost and directionless, or lacking motivation.